jpanged/ItsDisturbing/README.md

 ## Description

+Here in the United States, studies show that 10-35% of the population will exhibit domestic violence on their partners, yet less than 1% of domestic violence cases are ever reported to police.
+This happens as a result of many different factors, as victims are often in love with the abuser, or have an intense fear of the abuser, or even may be financially dependent on the abuser.
+Some victims don't even view their current situation as a physically abusive relationship, keeping them stuck in that unhealthy lifestyle for years.
+With our project "It's Disturbing", we use Watson's Speech and Text analysis API to detect potential cases of physical and verbal abuse, and generate a report to potentially be sent out to doctors, lawyers, specified trusted friends, health centers, or the police.

 ### Tone Analyzer
 Watson's Tone Analyzer tool helps people understand tone along three major categories: emotional, social, and language.